Plone (software): Add-on products

 The community supports and distributes thousands of add-ons via company websites but mostly through PYPI and www.plone.org.
 There are currently 2149 packages available via PyPI for customizing Plone.

 Since its release, many of Plone's updates and add-ons have come from its community.
 Events called Plone "sprints" consist of members of the community coming together for a week and helping improve Plone.
 The Plone conference is also attended and supported by the members of the Plone community.
 In addition, Plone has an active IRC channel to give support to users who have questions or concerns.
 Up through 2007, there have been over one million downloads of Plone.
 Plone's development team has also been ranked in the top 2% of the largest open source communities.

 Strengths and weaknesses

 A 2007 comparison of CMSes rated Plone highly in a number of categories (standards conformance, access control, internationalization, aggregation, user-generated content, micro-applications, active user groups and value).
 However, as most of the major CMSes, including Plone, Drupal, WordPress and Joomla, have undergone major development since then, only limited value can be drawn from this comparison.
 Plone is available on many different operating systems, due to its use of platform-independent underlying technologies such as Python and Zope.
-Plone's Web-based administrative interface is optimized for standards, allowing it to work with most common web browsers, and uses additional accessibility standards to help users who have disabilities.
+Plone's Web-based administrative interface is optimized for standards, allowing it to work with most common web browsers, and uses additional accessibility standards to help users with disabilities.
 All of Plone's features are customizable, and free add-ons are available from the Plone website.